dmateos/420-6502/README.md

 ## Software Components
 * 420-6502 AVR controller (Controller system)
-  * Power on self test (Write/Read all RAM addresses)
+  * Power on self test (write/read all RAM addresses)
   * Inject Kernel or NOP test program into RAM
   * Sets the CPU reset vectors
   * Starts the CPU
   * Provides a clock for the CPU
+  * Intercept/monitor CPU address and data lines
   * Provides special high memory "registers" and "features"
-  * Provides a serial debugging interface to get output over USB
+  * Provides a serial debugging interface to PC over AVR USB
 * 420-6502 OS
   * Basic Kernel
   * Tests the CPU stack is working